Mechatronics - Associate in Applied Science (AAS) (4711)

 Yes!
 Through the HACC Foundation, there are scholarships available.
 Please visit hacc.edu/scholarships for details and deadlines.

 If you’re looking for a career that ties electrical and mechanical skills with communication and problem-solving abilities, our Mechatronics Program can be your starting point or take you to the next level.
-Please contact an admissions counselor or department chair Kelley Engle to learn more.
+Please contact an admissions counselor or the engineering, trades & computer technologies department chair, Dr. Kelley Engle, to learn more.
 You may also request more information online.